 This is why federal maritime law was created: to ensure injured workers in the industry could get the money they need to recover and return to work after an accident.

-These laws can provide money for medical bills, wages you lose while off the job, and other costs like any future lost earning capacity related to a permanent injury.
+These laws can provide money for medical bills, wages lost while off the job, and other costs, such as any future lost earning capacity related to a permanent injury.

 Georgia Maritime Lawyers